-Hopefully some of these tips will be useful for your next trip to the beach with kids.
-We hope that our list of locations helps you plan the Best Beach day and helps you create pricesless family memories!!
+Hopefully some of these tips will be useful for your next trip to a the beaches in southern Ontario with kids.
+We hope that our list of locations helps you plan the Best Beach day and helps you create priceless family memories!!

 Make sure you don’t miss any of the best Events, Activities and Places in the Peel Region by joining Peel Parents Resource on Facebook!